 Although there are relatively few studies on the effects of these chemicals on mammals, they have been linked to issues such as liver damage, reduced hormone production, impaired brain development, and compromised immune systems.

-For like chimpanzees, these findings impose additional challenges on populations already facing significant pressure.
+For endangered species like chimpanzees, these findings impose additional challenges on populations already facing significant pressure.
 The researchers hope that future projects will build upon this study to gain a better understanding of contamination levels in other wildlife species and determine the extent of their impact.

-Tessa expresses the team's interest in further investigating the sources of in Kibale and exploring why certain species are more or less susceptible to specific pollutants.
+Tessa expresses the team's interest in further investigating the sources of chemical exposure in Kibale and exploring why certain species are more or less susceptible to specific pollutants.
 Additionally, incorporating social dimensions into research is crucial to empower surrounding communities with the knowledge and resources needed to make informed decisions regarding chemical use and disposal.

 Source: Natural History Museum